 The makeup of triphala

-In Western terms, many of the benefits of triphala seem to be connected to the array of antioxidants that it contains.
-Triphala has ellagic acid, tannins, chebulinic acid, and gallic acid.
-All of these are quite potent antioxidants that boost immunomodulatory abilities.(1) Further, it is useful to know something about the greatest strengths that each element brings to triphala.
 Haritaki may be beneficial to the gastrointestinal tract and to the liver.
 Bibithaki may be a gentle laxative and detoxifying agent.
 Finally, amla may be helpful in bringing down inflammation.
-Together, they are a fantastic team!
+Together, they make a powerful trio.

 Triphala benefits the gut microbiome

-Polyphenols are micronutrients which greatly benefit us.
-They are a type of antioxidants.
-The polyphenols in triphala help balance the incredibly important community of bacteria in our gut, otherwise known as the gut microbiome.
-Triphala can help build up the growth of good bacteria such as Lactobacillus and Bifidobacteria.
-Meanwhile, triphala also inhibits bad bacteria in the gut through its antimicrobial activity.
-And that’s not all!
+Triphala can help encourage the growth of good bacteria such as Lactobacillus and Bifidobacteria.
+Meanwhile, it also inhibits bad bacteria in the gut through its antimicrobial activity.